Why Use a Scanner App

-Remember that cameras take single images, they are on cards that run out of storage, and they are stored as large files.
+Remember that cameras (including your phone camera) take single images and they are stored as large files (JPEGs).
 You will have to take time to convert them to usable form, and then recombine them into single files.
 Try to weigh that against the time it would take to just take the time to read and take good notes.

-Scanner app will take pdfs and will keep them combined, so each folder or document can be in one document which you can then instantly upload to the cloud.
-They don't have to go through another application to be edited or resized.
+Scanner apps will create multi-page PDFs.
+You could create an organization scheme where every archival folder or document can be in a single document which you can then instantly upload to the cloud.
+Your PDFs don't have to go through another application to be edited or resized.
 Some scanner apps will automatically run OCR (Optical Character Recognition) as well so that typed text will be searchable.

-If you are taking images of photographs, blueprints, maps, or other illustrations and you want the highest resolution possible, a good camera is probably better.
-That said, my iphone has a better camera than my point and shoot.
+If you are taking images of photographs, blueprints, maps, or other illustrations and you want the highest resolution possible, a good camera image is probably better.
 And if you truly want publication-quality images, you might just want to pay for the on-site services of bigger institutions who have professionally-trained staff, overhead cameras, flatbed scanners, and other far superior tools for the best images.

 Other positives: Automatically backs up to the cloud on their server, so you don't have to do anything extra to move to the cloud.

 Downsides: Once you have completed a document, it isn't as easy to add a new page as it in JotNot.